wenxuanyan/cs411-project/README.md

 # Set Up
 # 1. Requirement and Installation
 Our code requires customer computer has a software which can operate java file.
 In order to have best performance of our software, we recommend to have a computer at least operate Windows 7 or later version.
-The recommended sotware to implement our code are Eclipse or VScode.
+The recommended software to implement our code are Eclipse or VScode.
 - link for Eclipse: https://www.eclipse.org/downloads/
 - link for VSCode: https://code.visualstudio.com/